ParisMi/Surf-Assist/README.md

 Go to the settings tab and enter in your Steam nickname exactly as it appears.

 Select TF2 in your library, right click -> properties -> general -> set launch options... -> add the line "-condebug".
 This enables proper logging.
+Start up this program and run it while you are playing or right after (either will properly update your server times).

 ### Features
 **Not fully functional in current release.
 Here is a list of currently implemented functions:**